Postdoctoral Fellow - Immuno-Oncology - Lab of Dr. Heather McGee

 About City of Hope

-A Postdoctoral Fellow position is available in the laboratory of Dr. Heather McGee, MD, PhD, Assistant Professor in the Departments of Radiation Oncology and Immuno-oncology in the Beckman Research Institute at City of Hope.
-The post-doctoral researcher must be interested in tumor immunology and the immune response to radiation in multiple cancer types, including hepatocellular carcinoma, colorectal cancer, pancreatic cancer and lung cancer.
+A Postdoctoral Fellow/Staff Scientist position is available in the laboratory of Dr. Heather McGee, MD, PhD, Assistant Professor in the Departments of Radiation Oncology and Immuno-oncology in the Beckman Research Institute at City of Hope.
+The postdoctoral/staff scientist researcher must be interested in tumor immunology and the immune response to radiation in multiple cancer types, including hepatocellular carcinoma, colorectal cancer, pancreatic cancer and lung cancer.
 Research in the McGee lab spans the entire spectrum from cell culture experiments with cancer cell lines, to murine experiments with transgenic mouse models and knock-in reporter mice, to imaging studies with patient samples.
-The post-doctoral fellow will utilize techniques including murine irradiation, multicolor flow cytometry, multi-plex immunofluorescence, microscopy, and scRNA sequencing to dissect biologic mechanisms activated by radiation that influence the local immune response in various tumor microenvironments.
-The post-doctoral fellow will play a leading role in NIH-funded research and have the opportunity to be first author on multiple presentations and publications that stem from this work.
+The postdoctoral fellow/staff scientist will utilize techniques including murine irradiation, multicolor flow cytometry, multi-plex immunofluorescence, microscopy, and scRNA sequencing to dissect biologic mechanisms activated by radiation that influence the local immune response in various tumor microenvironments.
+The postdoctoral fellow/staff scientist will play a leading role in NIH-funded research and have the opportunity to be first author on multiple presentations and publications that stem from this work.

-Dr. McGee is looking for a post-doctoral fellow who is eager to be challenged scientifically, hone his/her critical thinking skills and test new hypotheses in creative ways.
+Dr. McGee is looking for a postdoctoral fellow or staff scientist who is eager to be challenged scientifically, hone his/her critical thinking skills and test new hypotheses in creative ways.
 Dr. McGee emphasizes mentorship and plans to work closely with all members of the lab to ensure that they feel like valued members of the team.
-Dr. McGee is eager to mentor post-doctoral fellows of all backgrounds who want to go on to develop a productive career in academic medicine or science and will provide career opportunities to help the post-doctoral fellow achieve his or her career goals.
+Dr. McGee is eager to mentor postdoctoral fellows/staff scientists of all backgrounds who want to go on to develop a productive career in academic medicine or science and will provide career opportunities to help the postdoctoral fellow/staff scientist achieve his or her career goals.

 Basic education, experience and skills required for consideration: